yecril71pl/cpp-docs.pl-pl/docs/standard-library/thread-operators.md

 ### <a name="remarks"></a>Uwagi

-Tej funkcji nie generują żadnych wyjątków.
+Ta funkcja nie generuje żadnych wyjątków.

 ## <a name="op_eq_eq"></a>  operator ==